MicrosoftDocs/VBA-Docs/api/PowerPoint.Slide.md

 Windows(2).View.Slide.Copy
 ```

-Use the  **Add** method to create a new slide and add it to the presentation.
+Use the **Ad** method to create a new slide and add it to the presentation.
 The following example adds a title slide to the beginning of the active presentation.